TREASURIES-US yields dip on weak inflation, income figures

 "Today's numbers suggest there's still a lot of momentum in the economy, but that there are several headwinds on the horizon," Rupert said.

-Yields fell further on Thursday after the U.S. Treasury Department auctioned $38 billion in seven-year notes US7YT=RR at a high yield of 4.908%.
-The auction followed weak sales of five-year notes on Wednesday, which helped boost yields.
+The U.S. Treasury Department on Thursday is scheduled to auction $38 billion in seven-year notes, $95 billion in four-week bills and $85 billion in eight-week bills.
+They follow a weak auction of five-year notes on Wednesday, which helped boost yields.

-The yield on existing seven-year notes has fallen 2.5 bps to 4.893% after the auction.

 Price